Levi-Man/Readme_Generator/README Generator.md

 Fork my repo and create a pull request

 ## Tests
-TEsting is currently in the works
+Testing is currently being developed

 ## Questions
 For any questions or suggestions, please reach me at github.com/Levi-Man or at indra.levi.manahan@gmail.com.